naimcivan/PowerBI/European Countries Loans/readme.md

-:floppy_disk: Dataset is taken from oecd-ilibrary.
+:floppy_disk: This dataset is taken from oecd-ilibrary.
 Thereafter it is organized, manipulated and filtered for European countries and their loans from banks.

 :bookmark: The report is bookmarked due to detailed information such as map.
 Bookmark method made the report more readable instead of showing everything at once.